Daniel F. Dickinson, in brief

 The code Daniel has written is scattered among various open source and proprietary projects2.
-For the interested, a number of Daniel’s current and old projects can be viewed at danielfdickinson on GitHub.
+For the interested, a number of Daniel’s current and old projects can be viewed at danielfdickinson on GitLab (moving from GitHub).

 Daniel also enjoys sharing his knowledge with others and seeks to improve himself and the world around him.
-For an example: his involvement as a critical member of a team of volunteers in providing a successful programme for kids 8-12 (eight to twelve) called Bots and Bytes, for the Midland Public Library.
+For an example; participating as a critical member of a team of volunteers in providing a successful programme for kids 8-12 (eight to twelve) called Bots and Bytes (offsite PDF) at the Midland Public Library.
 In the same vein, Daniel volunteers with the Gateway Centre for Learning in Midland, Ontario.

 Daniel’s interest in tech began in grade school with the Commodore 64 (for which he wrote a hidden TSR3 early in his high school career, not realizing the implications of what he was doing).
 This interest carried onto PC’s with DOS, then Windows 3.1, and continues with the current generation of desktop, mobile, and embedded (smart) devices and covers multiple operating systems. ↩︎

 Since the proprietary projects are not owned by Daniel, he can’t show them to you. ↩︎